josemevi/login-automated-test/README.md

 VALID_PASSWORD =
 ```

+- You need to provide valid values for `VALID_USERNAME` and `VALID_PASSWORD` with a working account.
-- Please take in consideration that the test is designed to run only inside the specified website using this cookie configuration.
+-  Please note that the test is designed to run only on the specified website using the provided cookie configuration.

-- You will have to provide the VALID_USERNAME and VALID_PASSWORD values with a working account

-## How to Run

-- Inside the project main folder execute via terminal:
+## Running the Test

+- To run the tests, execute the following command in the terminal from the project's main folder:

     ```
     npx playwright test tests/login.spec.ts
     ```

-- The tests will execute using the default playwright config (headless mode, 2 browsers: chromium, firefox)
+- The tests will execute using the default playwright configuration in headless mode and on two browsers: Chromium and Firefox.

-NOTE: the test can also be executed using the webkit browser.
-I decided to disable this by default because the website doesn't look to work properly with this browser and the tests may randomly fail sometimes.
+NOTE: The test can also be executed using the WebKit browser.
+By default, it is disabled because the website may not function properly with this browser, leading to potential test failures.
+To enable WebKit, uncomment the following lines in `playwright.config.ts`:
-To enable the webkit again just uncomment this lines inside the playwright.config.ts:

 ```
     // {